-The only anorak which is permitted is the regulation school anorak.
-This is not a substitute for the blazer on formal occasions.
-The anorak is an out layer of clothing which should be worn over a jumper or blazer (not instead of these).
-The anorak is not appropriate to wear in town.
+The only coats that are permitted are the regulation school ski japara, duffle coat and fleece-lined raincoat (Pre-K to 2).
+These are not a substitute for the blazer on formal occasions.
+The school coats are an outer layer of clothing which should be worn over a jumper or blazer, not instead of these.
 A blazer must be worn in town.
+For formal occasions such as assemblies these items are not to be worn: the blazer must be the outer layer of clothing.